xemantic/xemantic.com/ai/index.md

 ### AI education for various audiences

-We can hold our [Agentic AI workshops](workshops/) at the premises of your organization, with agenda adapted to your needs.
+We can hold our [Agentic AI & Creative Coding workshop](workshops/) at the premises of your organization, with agenda adapted to your needs.

 ### Agentic AI integration